-- Research paper with a length of no less than 6 pages and requiring a minimum of 6 accurately cited sources (other than the author).

-- 3. Design a research project

-- 4. Give a speech
+- Research paper with a length of no less than 6 pages and requiring a minimum of 8 accurately cited sources (other than the author).
+An APA Annotated Bibliography listing all sources is required for this final exam. - 3.
+Design a research project - 4.
+Give a speech